opsec-infosec/42-Devcontainer/Readme.md

+# THIS IS FOR INSTALL ON PERSONAL LAPTOP NOT INSIDE THE LABS
 # Visual Studio Devcontainer for 42
 This is a devcontainer for 42 coding with Visual Studio and docker.
 Not For Use inside the 42 Labs.
 This container is for outside the labs